 Continue reading 4 tips to prep your camping gear for the off-season

 Today, Content Development Specialist Andrea Coulter takes us through some family friendly fall crafts.

-Last fall, my kids and I joined my parents on a three generation camping trip to Canisbay Lake Campground in Algonquin Provincial Park.
+Last fall, my kids and I joined my parents on a three-generation camping trip to Canisbay Lake Campground at Algonquin Provincial Park.

 We spent our days going for bike rides, hiking, and visiting around the campfire, but my kids’ creative bug was definitely itching.
 I was glad I had prepared some activities for around the campsite!

 We get this question a lot: “Why do I see empty campsites but there are so few campsites available when I’m making a reservation?”

 In recent years, our parks have seen a big increase in reservations.
 We’re so glad that so many people want to spend time in our wonderful parks, but the increased interest can also make it more competitive to book a campsite, especially at busy parks and on popular dates.

 Continue reading Why do I see empty campsites at busy parks?

 Is the forecast looking a little rainy for your upcoming camping trip?

 Don’t let it bring you down!
 Some of the best memories happen on the rainiest days.